 Now, let’s explore some strategies for bypassing CAPTCHA in web scraping:

-The best way to deal with CAPTCHA is to avoid triggering it in the first place.
-Here are some tips:
+The best way to deal with CAPTCHA is to avoid triggering it.
+Here are proven techniques:

 Apify: A Web Scraper’s Ally